MariaMank/BikeStationFinder/README.md

 In solver.py file you can find implementation of the class which responsible for the actual spatial analysis (Location - Allocation analysis using PySal library).

 In the main file.py you can find example of calling the solver of BikeStationFinder.

 ![RozneWagiUrsus700](https://github.com/user-attachments/assets/a39d5f81-135c-47ba-b735-88da35052383)

-Note: The application uses Polish Boundary System WFS - will not work for the area outside of Poland without adjustments
+Note: The application uses Polish Boundary System WFS.
+Because of that script will not work for the area outside of Poland without adjustments